When children aren’t into sport

-Sometimes children don’t have all the physical skills they need for some sports or organised physical activities like gymnastics, athletics and martial arts.
+Sometimes children don’t have the physical skills they need for some sports or organised physical activities like gymnastics, athletics and martial arts.
 They might not be able to run, jump, catch or throw as well as other children.

 Everyone learns at different speeds, so encourage your child to focus on what he’s doing well rather than comparing himself to other children.